slyval/guidelines/Guidelines/REST API Guidelines.md

 To achieve these requirements, usage of HTTP parameters is essential as is discussed below.

 #### Searching
 Searching is an essential requirement that is often incorrectly achieved by using verbs and malformed endpoints.
+Also, searching should not be confused with filtering which is covered in the next section.

 In order to handle searching, a parameter named **query** or **q** for short should be used.
 Only if the resource under consideration has a similarly named attributed should a different name be used.

 An example of a searching endpointis shown below.

     /orders?q=123

- This implies that the string "123" will be searched fo
+ This implies that the string "123" will be searched for accross the attrbutes of the Order resource and matching results will be returned.

+#### Filtering
+Filr

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNTAzOTQzNywtMjkzNDQxNTIwLDE1OD
-I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
-NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
+eyJoaXN0b3J5IjpbNTE5MDg4NDQzLC0yOTM0NDE1MjAsMTU4Mj
+U4NDQ1NCwtMTgxMDk3OTYwOSwtMTEyMDY2NzQ5MSwtMTM1NzM1
+NjY0NiwxOTYwNzI3MDA0LDExNTczNTE1MDJdfQ==
 -->